Emerging Trends in Marketing 2023

 VR is used to convey a strong message through immersive and telling visuals, case in point, “The Displaced” a VR piece by the New York Times which gives readers a startling insight into the horrors experienced by refugees in war-torn areas.
 Other notable examples of VR in marketing are McDonald’s Sweden: Happy Goggles, Ford: Fasten your seatbelts and Haagen Dazs: Save the honeybees.

-VR will have 250-300 million users by early 2020s.
+The virtual reality market is predicted to reach $20.9 billion by 2025.
 Here we are not talking about audience passively scrolling through an insipid newsfeed but an individual who is experiencing your product at a depth never conveyed before.
 Such rich experiences can easily sway buying decisions, thus it makes more sense to increase VR investment by degrees.

-50% of all online searches will be voice-based by 2020.
+The number of voice assistants will reach 8.4B by 2024.
 Marketers now need to tweak their approach to attract devices rather than humans with the arrival of Alexa, Google Assistant et al. This is can also bring changes in the SEO process.
 As voice search gets more popular, it’s become more important to use conversational, long-tail keywords to boost your SEO.

-81% of respondents of a survey conducted by CMI(Content Marketing Institute) agreed that interactive content grabs attention better than static content.
+A surprising 88 percent of marketers who’ve adopted interactive content as an element of their advertising campaigns say it successfully distinct their business from the competition.
 There’s a trend towards more personalized and engaging content.
 Ergo the content balance is shifting in favor of videos, stories, polls, and quizzes.
 This is changing the face of content marketing.
 There are a lot of examples such as NYT dialect quiz.

 Interactive content is a way of quickly answering common customer questions in a more engaging way than static content.
 Many brands are making interactive content a part of their marketing strategy.